 Some treatments can attract dust at a faster rate, which means more cleaning, and this can wipe the treatment off, so re-apply as needed.

-Stop glasses steaming up while wearing a facemask
+How to stop glasses steaming wearing a facemask

 The old wives tale of using a washing up liquid to stop visor misting is something I haven’t tried.
 I didn’t like the idea of some of the additives and rubbing them into the plastic visor.
 Rumour has it NASA used detergent on the inside of early shuttle helmets to stop fogging.
 When the manufacturer went bump, NASA apparently bought all remaining stock!